jaymutuku/hugo-netlify-blog/content/posts/UI-retailer-test-checklist.md

 ##### Test Steps

    1. Create a retailer using CREATE functionality.
-   2. Edit different fields of the retailer, say ‘Oleleshao’ to ‘Mrefu Agrovet’.
+   2. Edit different fields of the retailer, say 'Oleleshao' to 'Mrefu Agrovet'.
    3. Submit

 ##### Checking the result: